QuantumCorrosion/QuantumCorrosion-website/content/post/2018-05-corrosion-notes.md

 Equilibrium Thermodynamics
 ==========================

 Corrosion can be described by a series of chemical reactions.
+Here we repeat some standard results from chemistry.

-At equilibrium the ratios of the amounts of reactants and products can be computed.
+1. At equilibrium the ratios of the amounts of reactants and products can be computed.
 For a reaction of the form

 <div>
 $$n_{1}R_{1}+n_{2}R_{2}+\dots+n_{N}R_{N}\rightleftharpoons m_{1}P_{1}+m_{2}P_{2}+\dots+m_{M}P_{M}\label{eq:N1}$$